kushieda-minori/BulkKindleUSBDownloader/README.md

 [bOOkp](https://github.com/sghctoma/bOOkp).
 (Thanks, Jedi425 and sghtoma!)

 My (bellisk's) updates:
-- support downloading books from amazon.co.uk, amazon.com and amazon.de
+- support downloading books from amazon.co.uk, amazon.com, amazon.de and amazon.it
 - download books that you have access to because they're shared with you by a family member, as well as books you have purchased